qutech/qopt/patch_notes.md

 Transfer Function:
 - adds the custom ConvolutionTF

+OperatorMatrix:
+- adds a function to vectorize density matrices
+- Adds the calculation of the partial trace

+CostFunction:
+- Implements leakage and entanglement fidelity with truncation to computational states in Liouville space

 Optimizer:
 - improve storage.
 The optimizer is only stored in the result on request.